nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Use case: UC07 - Filter tags**

-1. User requests to filter the list contacts.
+1. User requests to filter the list of contacts by a given tag.
 2. ConText displays a filtered list of contacts based on the given tag.

 **Extensions**